5 Mistakes to Avoid During Mortgage Approval

 Making Late Payments

-Paying all your bills on time every month is always important, but it’s even more vital when you’re going through the mortgage approval process.
+Paying all your bills on time every month is always important.
+But it’s even more vital when you’re going through the mortgage approval process.
 Even one late payment can cause a dip in your credit score, which could be enough to have your request for a loan denied.
-Not only that, many lenders require a record of at least 12-months of consecutive on-time payments on all accounts before they’ll even consider a mortgage loan application.
+Not only that, many lenders require a record of at least 12-months of consecutive on-time payments on all accounts before considering a mortgage loan application.
 So, you’ll need to make sure you’re staying current on all your bills even before you submit an application.

 Opening or Closing Credit Cards

 The mortgage approval process puts your finances under a microscope like never before.
 Opening a new credit card during this time can be a risky move, especially if you run up a lot of new charges quickly.
 Conversely, closing unused credit card accounts isn’t the right move, either.
 Doing so can change your debt-to-income ratio, which may be a make-or-break factor in your loan approval.
 During this time, it’s best to limit your use of credit cards and continue to make payments on any outstanding balances.

 Your loan officer wants to know you’re a stable, responsible person.
 And while the act of changing jobs doesn’t make you unstable, it’s not something they want to see when you’re in the loan approval process.
 Remember, they’re deciding if they believe you will be able to make monthly payments, and having a consistent income is a big part of that.
 For now, put that career change or those dreams of owning your own small business on hold until you’re approved and settled into your new home.